ECONOMIC EMPOWERMENT SIGNATURE INITIATIVE

 Every family deserves to thrive.

-Our goal, back in 2016, was to empower 4.4 million people by supporting improved and resilient livelihoods and providing recovery loans to those negatively impacted by shocks like COVID-19 and natural disasters.
-Thanks to generous support, in March 2022 we passed that goal and continue to impact more lives!
+Through the Every Last One campaign, our goal in 2016 was to empower 4.4 million people by supporting improved and resilient livelihoods and providing recovery loans to those negatively impacted by shocks like COVID-19 and natural disasters by 2022.
+By the power of God and the support of our donors and partners, we exceeded our goal — reaching 5.9 million people!

 Give to the Economic Empowerment Fund